In a large stock pot, add the pork pieces.

 Fill the bottom of a large steamer pot with hot water.

-Add all your tamales with the open side up.
+Insert the steamer and add your tamales with the open side up.

 Place corn husks on top of the tamales.